Audio glossary

 MIDI | Short for „Musical Instrument Digital Interface".
 MIDI is a digital interface for the synchronisation of electronic musical instruments or effect devices. |

-Minimoog | The minimoog is an instrument that was invented by physicist Robert Moog in 1970. |
+Minimoog | The Minimoog is an instrument that was invented by physicist Robert Moog in 1970. |

-Moving coil | A moving coil is the drive unit of a loudspeaker. |
+Moving coil | The moving coil is the component of a driver that provides motion |

-Multi-room audio | Multiroom systems are interconnected loudspeakers (possibly in different rooms) which can be controlled by a central unit. |
+Multi-room audio | Multiroom systems are linked speaker systems (possibly in different rooms) which can be controlled by a central unit. |

 Neodymium magnet | A magnet made from the chemical element neodymium, which is highly rare.
-Neodymium magnets are particularly well-suited for loudspeaker construction because they can generate strong magnetic fields in small volumes. |
+Neodymium magnets are particularly well-suited for speak construction because they can generate strong magnetic fields from small devices. |

 Noise-cancelling headphones | In acoustics, noise cancellation is usually associated with headphones.
 Noise-cancelling headphones are designed to reduce external noise.
 They use passive and active technology. |

 Ohm | Unit of electrical resistance.
-In loudspeaker construction, the (acoustic) impedance is indicated in ohms. |
+In speaker construction, the (acoustic) impedance is indicated in ohms. |

 On-ear headphones | Common headphone design.
 The receiver is placed directly on the ear, but does not completely cover the ear. |

 Optical cable | Used for the optical transmission of signals.
-The light signals are passed through a mixture of quartz and glass, known as optical fibres. |
+The light signals are passed through a mixture of quartz and glass, known as optical fibers. |

 Over-ear headphones | Headphone construction.
 Like on-ear construction, however, covers the entire ear. |

-Passive speaker | Typical passive loudspeakers require the signal from an external amplifier for sound reproduction. |
+Passive speaker | Typical passive speakers require the signal from an external amplifier for sound production. |

 Pickup | Indicates the front part of a record player needle, which is used to read sound signals stored on a record. |

-Power amplifier | A power amplifier is a Hi-Fi component that only encloses the audio signal amplifier. |
+Power amplifier | A power amplifier is a Hi-Fi component that only encompasses the audio signal amplifier. |

 Pre-amplifier | A pre-amplifier is a Hi-Fi component that prepares audio signals from different sources for output to the power amplifier. |

-Rear speaker | Rear speakers are the loudspeakers in a typical 5.1 home cinema configuration that are used in the rear area starting from the listening position.
+Rear speaker | Rear speakers are the speakers in a typical 5.1 home cinema configuration that are used in the rear area starting from the listening position.
 They are often referred to as effect speakers or surround back. |

-Resilience | Describes a power value in Watts that can be absorbed by a speaker. |
+Resilience | Describes a power value in watts that can be absorbed by a speaker. |

 Resonance frequency | The resonance frequency is the frequency at which the amplitude of an oscillating system is greater than that of the impulse of adjacent frequencies. |